- Official publishing

-If an error or omission has been identified in a House of Commons Paper or un-numbered Act Paper, the organisation should contact the Journal Office and the publishing contractor as soon as possible.
+If an error or omission has been identified in a House of Commons Paper or un-numbered Act Paper, the organisation should contact the Journal Office and the contractor as soon as possible.

 Organisations with parent departments must also inform their parent departments of errors or omissions contained within laid documents.

 A published paper must be the same as its laid version; it is not enough simply to amend a paper's online copies without producing a correction slip.

 An amendment can be included in several ways, depending on the change required: